rails/rails/guides/source/caching_with_rails.md

 The default cache compressor is Zlib.
 To define a new custom compressor that also decompresses old cache entries, you can check compressed values for Zlib's `"\x78"` signature.

-Here's how you can configure a [zstd-ruby](https://github.com/SpringMT/zstd-ruby), which offers better performance and compression ratios than Zlib.
+Here's how you can configure a [zstd-ruby](https://github.com/SpringMT/zstd-ruby) compressor, which offers better performance and compression ratios than Zlib.

 ```ruby
 require "zstd-ruby"